Old River Control Structure

-The Old River Control Structure is a floodgate system in a branch of the Mississippi River in central Louisiana.
+The Old River Control Structure (ORCS) is a floodgate system in a branch of the Mississippi River in central Louisiana.
 It regulates the flow of water from the Mississippi into the Atchafalaya River, thereby preventing the Mississippi River from changing course.
 Completed in 1963, the complex was built by the U.S. Army Corps of Engineers in a side channel of the Mississippi known as "Old River", between the Mississippi's current channel and the Atchafalaya Basin, a former channel of the Mississippi.

-The Old River Control Structure is a complex containing the original low-sill and overbank structures, as well as the auxiliary structure that was constructed after the low-sill structure was damaged during the Mississippi River Flood of 1973.
+The ORCS is a complex containing the original low-sill and overbank structures, as well as the auxiliary structure that was constructed after the low-sill structure was damaged during the Mississippi River flood of 1973.
 The complex also contains a navigation lock and the Sidney A. Murray Jr. Hydroelectric Station.

 Old River

 Formation of the Atchafalaya River and construction of the Old River Control Structure.

 Before the 15th century, the Red River and Mississippi River were entirely separate and flowed more or less parallel to one another.
-Beginning in the 15th century, the Mississippi River created a small, westward, oxbow loop, later called Turnbull's Bend, near present-day Angola, Louisiana.
+Beginning in the 15th century, the Mississippi developed a small westward oxbow loop, later called Turnbull's Bend, near present-day Angola, Louisiana.
 This loop eventually intersected the Red River, making the downstream part of the Red River a distributary of the Mississippi; this distributary came to be called the Atchafalaya River.

-In the heyday of steamboats along the Mississippi River, such a vessel would need several hours to travel the 20 mi of Turnbull's Bend, after which it would have progressed only about 1 mi from the entrance to the bend.
+In the heyday of steamboats along the Mississippi, such a vessel would need several hours to travel the 20 mi of Turnbull's Bend, after which it would have progressed only about 1 mi from the entrance to the bend.
 To reduce travel time, Captain Henry M. Shreve, a river engineer and namesake of Shreveport, Louisiana, dug a canal in 1831 through the neck of Turnbull's Bend; this canal became known as Shreve's Cut.
 At the next high water, the Mississippi roared through this channel.
 The upper portion of Turnbull's Bend was referred to as Upper Old River, while the larger, lower portion became known as the Lower Old River.

-At first, the Lower Old River would flow eastward, to the Mississippi, until 1839, when locals began removing the Great Raft, a natural log jam that was obstructing the Atchafalaya River.
+At first, the Lower Old River would flow eastward to the Mississippi, until 1839 when locals began removing the Great Raft, a natural log jam that was obstructing the Atchafalaya River.
 The project was finished in 1840.
 After that, the Lower Old River would flow eastward to the Mississippi when the Red River was high and the Mississippi was low, and westward to the Atchafalaya when the Mississippi was high and the Red River was low.
 Over time, the number of days when the river flowed east to the Mississippi decreased and the number of days when the river flowed west increased, until eventually the Lower Old River flowed west over half the time.
-By 1880, it rarely flowed eastward and was rapidly capturing more and more of the flow of the Mississippi.
-With this increased water flow, the channel of the Atchafalaya River was worn deeper and wider throughout the 1800s and early 1900s.
+By 1880, it rarely flowed eastward and was rapidly capturing more of the flow of the Mississippi.
+With this increased water flow, the channel of the Atchafalaya River was eroded deeper and wider throughout the late 19th and early 20th century.